 China’s capital city is cool mix of ancient meets modern. to mention, the food is simply amazing, from homemade noodles to cheap dumpling shops.
-The city of extremes boasts its fair share of luxury hotels but signs of rural life become more prevalent as the ring roads grow wider–you’ll see what I mean when you head out to the Great Wall.
+The city of extremes boasts its fair share of Beijing luxury hotels but signs of rural life become more prevalent as the ring roads grow wider–you’ll see what I mean when you head out to the Great Wall.
 While some don’t consider it a family travel destination, there are actually plenty of fun things to do in Beijing with kids.
 It’s actually one of my 7-year-old’s favorite cities and I might have to agree with her.

 1. See the Great Wall of China